Full Mouth Dental Implants

-If you are getting an All-on-4 dental implant, on the day of surgery, your surgeon will put a set of temporary teeth on top of your dental implants.
+If you are getting a full arch procedure, on the day of surgery, your surgeon will put a set of temporary teeth on top of your dental implants.
 You won’t have to go a single day without teeth.

 Healing and Final Zirconia Teeth

 It takes about 3 months for the titanium dental implants to fuse with your jawbones.
 Once this healing has completed, you will receive your permanent, custom-made zirconia teeth.

 Speak to a representative to learn about our Lowest Price Guarantee!

 “I went in to [America’s First] due to bad work from another dentist… the previous work needed to be fixed ASAP.
 Dr. walked me through how he would fix my implants and made me feel much more at ease.
 It was easy to work with his office to schedule the procedure.
 I am so happy I found him and his work is great!
 Definitely smiling big now =)”

 – Katelyn R.

 “After several months of going to many dental offices for consults, I finally found America’s First Dental Implant Centers, and thank GOD I did… I drove all the way from Naples to Miami for my treatment and it was definitely worth it.
 I recommend America’s First to anyone that needs dental implants.
 Thank you to the Doctor and team at America’s First!”

 “Big thank you to the oral surgeon and staff at America’s First Dental Implant Center in Miami.
 I had a tooth that broke and needed to be replaced with a dental implant… The surgery was painless and I was asleep the entire time and now I have a brand new tooth.
 It was really a stress free experience and at a much lower price than other offices.
 I highly recommend America’s First to anyone that needs dental implants.”